forthrightla/joshwrightlac/projects/project-1.md

 ### Final takeaways

-Using the results from the Ribbon experiment, we were able to make a case for dramatically simplifying the existing LegalZoom LLC experience and adding more personable copy.
+Using the results from the Ribbon experiment, we were able to make a case to leadership for dramatically simplifying the existing LegalZoom LLC experience and adding more personable copy.

 I worked with the LLC product team to identify screens to A/B test removing, and places in the funnel to rework the copy.
 When the reworked LLC was launched, conversion increased by **8%**.